A Geometric Theory for Hypergraph Matching: Space barriers and divisibility barriers.

-The main message of this paper is that space and divisibility are the determining factors for perfect matchings in hypergraphs under quite general conditions, and that these factors are inherently geometric.
-The first part of the geometric theory was anticipated by a result on fractional perfect matchings in~\cite{RRS2} that we generalise here.
-The key point is that fractional perfect matchings correspond to representing a constant vector as a convex combination of edge vectors, so non-existence of fractional perfect matchings can be exploited in geometric form via separating hyperplanes.
-Furthermore, the fractional problem has bearing on the original problem through standard `regularity machinery', which converts a fractional solution into a matching covering all but $o(n)$ vertices for large $n$.
 The second part of the theory is to understand when the number of uncovered vertices can be reduced to a constant independent of $n$.
 The idea here can only be properly explained once we have described the regularity embedding strategy, but a brief summary is as follows.
 Firstly, the $o(n)$ uncovered vertices arise from imbalances created when converting from the fractional to the exact solution.
 Secondly, the possible `transferrals' of imbalances can be expressed geometrically by defining an appropriate polyhedron and testing for a ball around the origin of some small constant radius; this can also be understood in terms of separating hyperplanes.
 Thus the first two parts of the theory are problems of convex geometry, which correspond to space barriers.

 The third part of the theory concerns divisibility barriers, which determine when the number of uncovered vertices can be reduced from a constant to zero.
 We will see that in the absence of space barriers, perfect matchings exist except in hypergraphs that are structurally close to one of a certain class of arithmetic constructions defined in terms of lattices in $\mb{Z}^d$ for some $d \le k$.
 Furthermore, since the constructions with space or divisibility barriers do not have perfect matchings, in a vague sense we have `the correct theory', although this is not a precise statement because of additional assumptions.
 Our theory is underpinned by the `strong' hypergraph regularity theory independently developed by Gowers~\cite{G1} and R\"odl et al. \cite{FR,NR,RS,RSk}, and the recent hypergraph blowup lemma of Keevash~\cite{K}.
 Fortunately, this part of the argument is mostly covered by existing machinery, so the majority of this paper is devoted to the geometric theory outlined above.